New England Music Camp: Lodge

 The Lodge is the dining hall, where all students and faculty have breakfast, lunch, and dinner and are told important announcements for the day, such as rehearsal time and other activities.
 During lunch, mail call takes place in the Lodge.
 There is a kitchen, the student eating area, a faculty eating area, and a "staff only" upstairs.

 Canteen

 The Canteen sells a wide variety of drinks and snacks and is open for specific hours during the day.
 In addition, the Canteen also sells souvenirs such as tote bags and New England Music Camp apparel.

 Housing

 All cabins at NEMC are organized strictly by age, and most have their own ping pong tables.
 Two cabins each share a separate shower house located between them.
-Each cabin also has its own fire pit for cabin cookouts which occur every Monday night.
-The girls' end of camp is located on the far south side running along the southern border.
-The boys' end runs from the Bowl to the northern border of campus along the lakefront.
+Each cabin also has its own fire pit for cabin cookouts which occur every Sunday night.
+The "Lodge" end of camp is located on the far south side running along the southern border.
+The "Bowl" end runs from the Bowl to the northern border of campus along the lakefront.